How to represent floor symbol ⌊x⌋ and floor() function in LaTeX?

 Output :

-However, in this case, the size of 1/x is larger than the floor symbol which is not correct.
-For this, Big floor symbol or responsive size floor symbol is required.
+However, in this case, the size of 1/x is larger than brackets which is not correct.
+For this, Big or dynamic size brackets are required.

-You need to use the \left and \right commands before the \lfloor and \rfloor commands for a responsive size floor symbol.
+To make the brackets fit properly, you can use the \left and \right commands before the \lfloor and \rfloor commands.
+Here’s an example:

 \documentclass{article}